radrow/ddtrace/EVALUATION.md

 We provide an example Elixir application in the `example-system` directory (see the [README](example-system/README.md)).
-The application implements a simple distributed system where two Producers (tagged 1 and 2) produce turnip and ask Inspectors (tagged 1 and 2 respectively) to "validate" their produce before it is returned to the caller.
-Inspectors 1 and 2 validate turnip by comparing it to metadata provided by Producers 2 and 1 respectively (note the difference in order).
+The application implements a simple distributed system where two Producers (tagged 1 and 2) construct values and ask Inspectors (tagged 1 and 2 respectively) to "validate" their produce before it is returned to the caller.
+Inspectors 1 and 2 validate these values by comparing it to metadata provided by Producers 2 and 1 respectively (note that the id numbers are flipped).

 There are two scenarios which may occur in this setup:

-#### No deadlock
+##### No deadlock

 1. Producer 1 receives a call
 2. Producer 1 computes a result asks Inspector 1 for audit